Pure Telecom survey reveals broadband is the new battery and half of us couldn't survive Christmas without internet

 Some 86% of people said they will purchase at least one present online, while the average person expects to buy six presents online.
 In total, Irish shoppers will spend 852 million online this festive season, averaging 247 per person.

 Reflecting the number of Irish people who will be spending the festive season away from home this year, some 54% of people say they will be contacting loved ones in other parts of the world on Christmas Day.
 In total, 76% of people contacting their loved ones abroad will use at least one internet-reliant platform, such as Skype, email, or instant messaging.
 Meanwhile, 62% said they will pick up the phone.

 Nicole Blanc revealing the results of the Pure Telecom 'Broadband is the new battery' survey at the Radisson Blu St. Helen's Hotel Dublin

 Internet-connected devices will be included in almost half of household Christmas gifts, too.
 Pure Telecom found that almost half (48%) of people expect that there will be at least one internet-connected device under their tree this Christmas.
 One third expect their households to be unwrapping one or two internet-connected devices on the 25th, while a sizeable 15% expect that figure will reach three or more.
 Almost one third (32%) of parents said they will be given at least one of their children an internet-connected device for Christmas.

 Festive flicks with broadband

-With fast, reliable broadband connection, kids and grown-ups can test out their Christmas presents straight away, talk to their loved ones half the world away and be guaranteed uninterrupted movie time.
-Pure Telecom offers affordable high-speed phone and broadband packages that will make sure everyones Christmas runs smoothly at least where the internet is concerned.
+With a fast, reliable broadband connection, kids and grown-ups can test out their Christmas presents straight away, talk to their loved ones half the world away, and be guaranteed uninterrupted movie time.
+Pure Telecom offers affordable high-speed phone and broadband packages that will make sure everyone Christmas runs smoothly at least where the internet is concerned.